OrlandoDevs/orlandodevs.github.io/CONTRIBUTING.md

     github: http://github.com/sergiocruz
 ```

-3. Add your username and subsequent info at the end of the file.
+**3. Add your username and subsequent info at the end of the file.**

 At the top, we would like you to use the same `username` as your github account (for example `sergiocruz` is Sergio's my github username).
 This will allow us to avoid username collisions within our blog.